 Too little humidity generates static electricity which can disrupt the internal components of electronic equipment, such as your plasma television, PC, or even your beloved PlayStation.

 Are you a wine collector?
 Or a piano player?
 Humidity a major concern for you, too.
-Insufficient humidity can cause the cork in a nice bottle of wine to fracture or shrink, potentially ruining your vino.
+Insufficient humidity can cause the cork in a fine bottle of wine to fracture or shrink, potentially ruining your vino.
 Insufficient humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or cause cracks in the wood.